 This Summer, CDOT has been undertaking new campaigns and research efforts with the desired outcome to curb impairment and encourage safer and more responsible behaviors while on the road.

-While Summer brings warmer weather, it is also marks Colorado’s peak for impaired drivers on its roadways.
+While Summer brings warmer weather, it also marks Colorado’s peak for impaired drivers on its roadways.
 The three months from mid-June through mid-September has the highest number of total traffic fatalities over any amount of time; a large portion of these crashes involve an impaired driver.
 Through the Summer, CDOT with Colorado State Patrol and local law enforcement with be undergoing Summer Blitz crack-down periods of increased vigilance and enforcement.

 “Nearly one-third of all traffic fatalities involve an impaired driver.
 We need Coloradans making safe choices when it comes to drinking and driving – for everyone’s well-being on the road,” said Shoshana Lew, executive director of CDOT.
 Working towards zero deaths means that we must all do our part.
 Lives depend on it.”